geovedi/book-notes/2011/thinking-fast-and-slow.notes.md

 ### Prospect Theory
 - Introduction and Discovery of Flaw:
-  - Amos and the author stumbled upon a flaw in Bernoulli's theory by chance.
+  - Amos and Kahneman stumbled upon a flaw in Bernoulli's theory by chance.
   - Examined utility of money experiments and questioned assumptions.
   - Raised doubts about evaluating gambles with small differences in wealth.
 - Transition to Directly Studying Wealth: